sunmodza/brain-sembly/README.md

 # brain-sembly

 ### This project is a programming language that will be compiled into Brainfuck.
 Actually, I don't even know how it will be used.
-### Feel free to contribute to this. try read the source-code to understand how this works.
+### Feel free to contribute to this. try read the source-code to understand how this works. or find the way to ask me

 ## More info update later